 The first deposits into the updated Transportation Facility Impact Fee Fund and the new Park and Recreation Facility Impact Fee Fund and Affordable Housing Impact Fee Fund occurred in Fiscal Year 2014-2015.
-Thus, the fifth fiscal year following these first deposits will be Fiscal Year 2019-2020.
+Thus, the fifth fiscal year Development Impact Fees FY 2018-19 City Council Meeting | November 19, 2019 Page 7 of 7 following these first deposits will be Fiscal Year 2019-2020.
 When the Fiscal Year 2019-2020 report is prepared, it will include the required information.